Eklipsorz/CAGMA/package/readme.md

 * an emergency allocation: when there is performance degradation due to lack of memory before the period, the system need to adjust directly memory and calculate CMA

-The implementation of first target is stored into <strong> hypervisor/hypervisor_memAlloc/ </strong>, the senond is stored into <strong> hypervisor/hypervisor_memAlloc/ </strong> and <strong> package/domainU/domainU_supCenter/supCenter.c </strong>
+The implementation of first target is stored into <strong> hypervisor/hypervisor_memAlloc/ </strong>, the senond is stored into <strong> hypervisor/hypervisor_memAlloc/ </strong> and <strong> package/domainU/domainU_supCenter/supCenter.c </strong> and last one is stored into <strong> domainU/domainU_kernel/kernel/mm/vmscan.c , domainU_kernel/kernel/drivers/xen/cagma-mem-requester.c and domainU_kernel/kernel/drivers/xen/balloon.c </strong>
-(p.s.
-CMA calculation needs additional information for each VM but there is no way to directly obtain.
-Therefore, I design a daemon in each VM and the daemon send the necessary information periodically via xenstore daemon) and last one is stored into <strong> domainU/domainU_kernel/kernel/mm/vmscan.c , domainU_kernel/kernel/drivers/xen/cagma-mem-requester.c and domainU_kernel/kernel/drivers/xen/balloon.c </strong>